ChenFocus/alexa-top-sites-mx/README.md

 ## Simple Conclusions

 From the results, **Gmail leads the competition in the technology sector** by occupying 33.4% market share in the Top 1000 websites ranked by Alexa.
 This data is extended into 32.3%, 27.2% when 10k, 100k top sites are used as samples.
+From results available, Gmail beats Outlook in the technology sector with at least 60% more market share.

 **Outlook outcompetes Gmail in the education sector**, occupying 44.0% and 46.3% market share in education section in US & UK respectively, outcompeting Gmail with 68% and 87% more market share.